Episode 637

 Shalom Auslander

-Writer & TV Creator
+Writer and TV Creator

 Shalom Auslander was raised in Monsey, New York.
 Nominated for the Koret Award for writers under thirty-five, he has published articles in Esquire, The New York Times Magazine, Tablet magazine, The New Yorker, and has had stories aired on NPR’s “This American Life.”
 Auslander is the author of the short story collection Beware of God, the memoir Foreskin’s Lament, and the novels Hope: A Tragedy and Mother for Dinner.
 He is the creator of Showtime’s “Happyish.”
 Website